-Co-Lin strives to provide military-related personnel with 'one-stop shopping' for all collegerelated needs through the Military Community Services Office in the Henley Student Union Building.
+Co-Lin strives to provide military-related personnel with 'one-stop shopping' for all collegerelated needs through Military Community Services Office located in Enrollment Services.

 DISABILITY SUPPORT SERVICES

 The College maintains an Americans with Disabilities Act (ADA) Reasonable Accommodations Committee(s) which addresses in-depth detailed requests made by students and prospective students.
 The committee is comprised of a diverse group of faculty and staff.
 It is the responsibility of the student to make the request for special accommodations and to provide official documentation of the disabling condition and the need for special accommodations.